maneatingape/rsvp/README.md

 However the brute force approach of generating every point of this graph would take far too long on kOS.
 Instead an [iterated local search](https://en.wikipedia.org/wiki/Iterated_local_search) gives a decent probability of finding the global minimum in a shorter time.

 The [coordinate descent](https://en.wikipedia.org/wiki/Coordinate_descent) implementation used is a variant of the classic [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) algorithm.
-Given a starting point, it always attempts to go "downhill" to a region of lower delta-v, stopping once it cannot go any further.λ
+Given a starting point, it always attempts to go "downhill" to a region of lower delta-v, stopping once it cannot go any further.

 ### Orbital Utilities [(orbit.ks)](https://github.com/maneatingape/rsvp/blob/master/orbit.ks)